Korthax/Cake.MultiTarget/README.md

 # Cake.MultiTarget

 A Cake extension that hacks in the ability to pass in multiple targets (tasks) to run as comma separated values.
+It also provides the ability to run a target without running any of its dependencies.

 [![cakebuild.net](https://img.shields.io/badge/WWW-cakebuild.net-blue.svg)](http://cakebuild.net/)
 [![NuGet Version](http://img.shields.io/nuget/v/Cake.MultiTarget.svg?style=flat)](https://www.nuget.org/packages/Cake.MultiTarget/)